Scala SDK¶

 should be given your Atlan URL (for example,https://tenant.atlan.com

-Here's an example of setting these based on environment variables:
+Here's an example of setting those environment variables:

 What's next?¶